Workable/rabbit-queue/README.md

 ### v4.2.x to > v4.3.x

+Attention: The following functionality works with nodejs v10.14.2 and higher.
+In previous node versions there was a problem not resolving async iteration on destroyed streams

 RPC stream enhancement: Ability to stop communication on demand when requested data received is sufficient

 eg: